awawa-dev/HyperSPI/README.md

 2. Execute `esptool.py erase_flash`
 3. Flash 'factory' version of the firmware e.g.
 `esptool.py write_flash 0x0 hyperspi_esp32_s2_mini_SK6812_RGBW_COLD.factory.bin`
-4. Reset the board manually with the `Rst` button.
-The board should be detected as a COM port in the system.
+4. **`esptool.py` is not able to automatically reset esp32-s2 when in dfu mode.
+Reconnect or hard reset it manually.** The board should be detected as a COM port in the system.

 ## Flashing generic Esp8266/ESP32